 Puerto Baquerizo Moreno is the capital city of the Galápagos and the administrative center for the Galápagos National Park service.
 With only 6,000 residents, the town has a relaxed vibe that is a nice change in atmosphere if coming from Puerto Ayora.
 Tours and cruises depart from the harbor here.
 There are several beaches and hiking trails within walking distance from the town center—certain trails provide travelers with an opportunity to visit lookouts that boast beautiful views of the archipelago.

-Just outside of Puerto Baquerizo Moreno is the island’s airport.
+Just outside of Puerto Baquerizo Moreno is the island’s airport, San Cristóbal Airport (SCY), which connects the island to the mainland.
 Flying into Santa Cruz and departing from San Cristóbal, or vice versa, is also an option for travelers who are on tight schedules and don’t want to retrace their steps.
-As of 2014, the airport on San Cristóbal is currently under construction.
-Flights can still be booked to and from this airport, however facilities and services on the ground are limited.

 La Loberia is a stretch of rocky coastline just outside of Puerto Baquerizo Moreno.
 This site provides a good opportunity for observing a large colony of sea lions and birds.
 Another good place to see these animals is at Isla Lobos, which is a 30-minute boat ride from Puerto Baquerizo Moreno.